gsage/engine/docs/tutorials/basic/1_hello_world.rst

 If you've managed to get engine built, then you should have the following:

-* :code:`game`/:code:`game.app`/:code:`game.exe` executable file should be
+* :code:`GsageExe`/:code:`GsageExe.app`/:code:`GsageExe.exe` executable file should be
   in the **<your-cmake-build-folder>/bin** folder.
 This file is the main game executable.

-* All resources should be copied to the **/bin** folder on Windows and Linux or to **game.app/Contents/Resources** on the Mac OS X systems.
+* All resources are located in **./resources** folder.
+They are symlinked to **GsageExe.app/Contents/Resources** on the Mac OS X systems.

 * :code:`editor`/:code:`editor.app`/:code:`editor.exe` should also be in the game folder.

-By running :code:`game` executable, you can start the engine, which is configured in isometric rpg mode by default.
+By running :code:`GsageExe` executable, you can start the engine, which is configured in isometric rpg mode by default.

 .. image:: ../../images/game.png